jtassia/Functional-Light-JS/ch9.md

 The `filter(..)` list operation takes a function to decide if each value in the original array should be in the new array or not.
 This function needs to return `true` if a value should make it, and `false` if it should be skipped.
 A function that returns `true`/`false` for this kind of decision making goes by the special name: predicate function.

-If you think of `true` as being as a positive signal, the definition of `filter(..)` is that you are saying "keep" (to filter in) a value rather than saying "discard" (to filter out) a value.
+If you think of `true` as indicating a positive signal, the definition of `filter(..)` is that you are saying "keep" (to filter in) a value rather than saying "discard" (to filter out) a value.

 To use `filter(..)` as an exclusionary action, you have to twist your brain to think of positively signaling an exclusion by returning `false`, and passively letting a value pass through by returning `true`.